Innovation Institute | Focusing Forward

 Registration, Continental Breakfast, and Welcome

 Register for the Innovation Institute and pick up a bag of resources for the event.
 You will be able to sign up for limited seating sessions during registration.
-The conference organizers Lisa Ockerman, Vice President of Academics, Jessie Metzger, Director of Educational Design and Upper Faculty Services, and Wendy Swanson, Associate Director of Educational Design and Lower School Program Administrator will provide a welcome and overview of Day 1 events of the Innovation Institute.
+The conference organizers Lisa Ockerman, Vice President of Academics, Jessie Metzger, Director of Director of Faculty Learning and Recruitment Coordinator, and Wendy Swanson, Director of Educational Design and Lower School Program Administrator will provide a welcome and overview of Day 1 events of the Innovation Institute.

 Pine Crest School